orangopus/dynamix-toolbox/README.md

 <img style="border-radius: 25px;" src="/images/authors.gif"/>

->This software is licensed under MIT and maintained by the Orangopus Initiative.
-We provide this software as is and without warranty.
+>This software is licensed under MIT and maintained by the Orangopus Team.